Placid Njoku: First years

 He is a native of Ikeduru LGA in Owerri, Imo State.
 Njoku went and graduated from Michael Okpara University of Agriculture, Abia State and he later worked in the institution and emerged as the first Vice Chancellor of the University.
 He gained prominence from there.

 Politics

-Placid Njoku was chosen as a running-mate by Hope Uzodinma amongst four other candidates in the Imo State APC.
+Placid Njoku was chosen as a running-mate by Hope Uzodimma amongst four other candidates in the Imo State APC.